 When Meghan Markle was 11 years old, she watched a television commercial during class for dish soap with the tagline: “Women all over America are fighting greasy pots and pans.”
 Several of the boys in the class remarked, “Yeah, that’s where women belong – in the kitchen.”
 Shocked and angered by the misogynistic tagline and ensuing response from her male classmates, Markle ended up writing letters to attorney Gloria Allred, then U.S. First Lady Hillary Clinton, and journalist Linda Ellerbee in protest.

 She also contacted Procter & Gamble, outlining why this commercial was insensitive.
 With her voice heard by both the strong female figures she reached out to and the soap manufacturer, Markle effected change.
 A few months later, the word “women” in the commercial was replaced with “people”.
-Markle related this heartwarming story of early feminist advocacy to a crowded room at the UN Women’s 20th anniversary of the Fourth World Conference of Women in Beijing in 2015, well before she became one of the most well-known faces in 2019’s manic media cycle.
+Markle related this heartwarming story of early feminist advocacy to a crowded room at the UN Women’s 20th anniversary of the Fourth World Conference of Women in Beijing in 2015, well before she became one of the most well-known faces of the manic media cycle.

 Even then, she was demonstrating the kind of charming personality, intelligence, and activist tendencies that make a wonderful leader.
 At the time, she didn’t have the faintest idea that she would soon become British royalty.
 It’s no wonder Prince Harry proposed after only one (rather whirlwind) year of courtship and with a ring that he designed himself – which featured two of Princess Diana’s personal diamonds, no less.